 Gold Country BC Travel Guide

-The Gold Country is where you’ll find alpine mountains, wildflower meadows, sagebrush fragranced desert, mighty rivers and large ranchlands full of cowboys and First Nations culture.
+The Gold Country is where you’ll find alpine mountains, wildflower meadows, sagebrush, mighty rivers and large ranchlands full of cowboys and First Nations culture.

 It’s a land full of hidden treasures and abundant opportunities for outdoor adventures.

-Gold Country BC’s has an agent history, reaching further back than just to the gold rush ara.
+Gold Country’s history reaches back further back than just to the gold rush ara.
 The Shuswap Nation has inhabited the valley around Cache Creek for thousands of years living a traditional and nomadic lifestyle.
 In the 1860s when gold was discovered, settlers and farmers put down roots and Cache Creek served as a resting place for Stampeders on their way from the Lower Mainland to the Interior.

-Today, BC’s Gold country offers plenty of opportunities to discover its colourful past, no matter how far back in history you want to go.
-Visit Mount Savona to view the First Nations pictographs or head to Stein Valley’s Nlaka’pamux Heritage Park, or travel to Cornwall Mountain near Ashcroft.
-Find out what life was like in a bustling roadhouse during the Gold Rush.
-Marvel at old historic buildings and take advantage of the many museums in the Gold Country’s region.
+Today, BC’s Gold country offers plenty of opportunities to discover its colourful past.
+Visit Mount Savona to view the First Nations pictographs or head to Stein Valley’s Nlaka’pamux Heritage Park, or travel to Cornwall Mountain near Ashcroft to get a feel of the times gone by.

 How To Get There